 The CCGNC Committee is responsible for, inter alia, making recommendations to the Board on all forms of compensation (including long-term incentive in the form of stock options) to be granted to the Company's executive officers and to the directors to ensure such arrangements reflect the responsibilities and risks associated with each position.
-See the heading "Oversight and Description of Director and Named Executive Officer Compensation" in the Company's "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER" attached as Exhibit "A" to this Information Circular for a discussion of the Company's philosophy, objectives and processes with respect to executive compensation.
+See the heading "Oversight and Description of Director and Named Executive Officer Compensation" in Part 4 "STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER" of this Information Circular for a discussion of the Company's philosophy, objectives and processes with respect to executive compensation.